caglardursun/SimpleSqlTool/README.md

 # SqlGen

-Generate code from SQL Server tables - generator stored procs, table types, C# code
+Generate code from SQL Server tables - generator WebAPI, DataAccss etc

 Built in two parts:
 1. .NET library that does the code generation